simosavonen/pentutehdas/README.md

 - MongoDB running in atlas

-- Data on dogs, litters and users (for the admin) is stored in the Apollo Client cache.
+Data on dogs, litters and users (for the admin) is stored in the Apollo Client cache.<br/>
-- User state is provided to child components via the Context API
+User state is provided to child components via the Context API

 ### React client component diagram